JamesNgo-uit/OverTheWire-Bandit-Solutions/writeups/Level-1-10.md

 **Commands Used:**
   `file ./*`
-* `file` : The utility used to determine the file type of a specific file.
+* `file`: The utility used to determine the file type of a specific file.

 **My logic:** In this level, the objective was to identify the file type of multiple files within a directory to find human-readable text.
 I utilized the `file` command.
 Instead of manually inspecting each file one by one, I used an asterisk wildcard `*` as an argument.
 This allowed the command to process every file in the current directory simultaneously, quickly revealing which file contained the ASCII text password.

-**Key concept:** Data Identification and Efficiency
+**Key concept:** Data Identification and Efficiency.

 ---